biosails/pheniqs/docs/configuration.md

 When declaring a decoder directive you specify the decoding strategy by setting the `algorithm` attribute.

 ## Handling decoding failure

-Reads that had one of their multiplex, cellular or molecular barcodes fail decoding will be [marked by Pheniqs](#pass-filter--qc-fail-reads) as [QC Failed](glossary#qc_fail).
-The `undetermined` directive can be used to inform a decoder how to handle reads that fail decoding.
+Reads that had one of their sample, cellular or molecular barcodes fail decoding will be [marked by Pheniqs](#pass-filter--qc-fail-reads) as [QC Failed](glossary#qc_fail).
+The `undetermined` decoder tag can be used to inform a decoder how to handle reads that fail decoding.
 If omitted the implicit `undetermined` directive inherits global or decoder attributes in the same way that specific barcode classes do.
 When populating corrected nucleotide and quality sequences in SAM auxiliary tags, a placeholder sequence of **=** character of the correct layout is used to denote a decoding failure.

 ## Phred-adjusted maximum likelihood decoding

 Pheniqs implements a probabilistic closed class [phred-adjusted maximum likelihood decoder](glossary#phred_adjusted_maximum_likelihood_decoding) that directly estimates the decoding likelihood from the base calling error probabilities provided by the sequencing platform.
-When output is SAM encoded Pheniqs will write the decoding error probability to the [XB](glossary#dq_auxiliary_tag) auxiliary tag for a multiplex barcode,  the [XM](glossary#xm_auxiliary_tag) tag for a molecular barcode and the [XC](glossary#xc_auxiliary_tag) tag for a cellular barcode.
+When output is SAM encoded Pheniqs will write the decoding error probability to the [XB](glossary#dq_auxiliary_tag) auxiliary tag for a sample barcode,  the [XM](glossary#xm_auxiliary_tag) tag for a molecular barcode and the [XC](glossary#xc_auxiliary_tag) tag for a cellular barcode.
 In the case of a decoding failure no error probability is reported.

 The dominant parameter to set when decoding with PAMLD is the `confidence threshold`, which is a lower bound on the decoding probability for the decoder to declare a successful classification.
-The value of `confidence threshold` defaults to **0.99** but in practice depends on the application and controls the tradeoff between false positives and false negatives.
+The value of `confidence threshold` defaults to **0.95** but in practice depends on the application and controls the tradeoff between false positives and false negatives.
 Since the decoding error probability is written to the a SAM auxiliary tag you may choose to set `confidence threshold` to a relatively lax value and leave the decision to exclude certain reads for downstream analysis.

 PAMLD also consults user provided prior barcode instance and decoding failure frequencies.
 Barcode frequencies are specified in the class `concentration` attribute while the expected decoding failure frequency is specified in the decoder `noise` attribute.
-For the Illumina platform the most common value for `noise` will be the amount of [PhiX Control Library](http://support.illumina.com/content/dam/illumina-marketing/documents/products/technotes/hiseq-phix-control-v3-technical-note.pdf) spiked into the pooled solution, which is usually **1%** and corresponds to a value of **0.01**.
-Assays with low base diversity sometimes use a higher concentration to compensate for low base diversity and some applications can go as high as **50%**.
+For the Illumina platform the most common value for `noise` will be at least the amount of [PhiX Control Library](http://support.illumina.com/content/dam/illumina-marketing/documents/products/technotes/hiseq-phix-control-v3-technical-note.pdf) spiked into the pooled solution, which is usually **1%** and corresponds to a `noise` value of **0.01**.
+Assays with low base diversity sometimes use a higher concentration to compensate and some applications can go as high as **50%**.
 If you know a priori that some amount of sequences present in the pool represent contamination or multiplexed libraries you are not declaring in the configuration, their concentration should be factored into this parameter.
-The priors you specify can significantly affect decoding precision and Pheniqs provides a python script that can estimate the priors from the report emitted by a preliminary run.
+The priors you specify can significantly affect decoding precision.
+Pheniqs provides a python script to help you estimate the priors from the report emitted by a preliminary run.

 The `concentration` attribute defaults to **1** if omitted.
 The values for all barcode instances in a decoder are normalized so that their sum equals **1.0** - `noise`.
 Notice that unlike `concentration` the `noise` attribute is specified as a probability value between **0** and **1**, and it rarely make sense to set it to **0**.
 If the `concentration` attribute is omitted from all classes the result is an implicit uniformly distributed prior.

 ## Minimum distance decoding

 Pheniqs also implements the more traditional discrete [minimum distance decoder](glossary#minimum_distance_decoding) that consults the edit distance between the expected and observed sequence.
-MDD consults the `distance tolerance` attribute, which is a list of upper bounds on the edit distance between each segment of the expected and observed barcode to still be considered a match.
+MDD consults the `distance tolerance` tag, which is an array of upper bounds on the edit distance between each segment of the expected and observed barcode to still be considered a match.
 Setting this property to a value higher than the [Shannon bound](glossary#shannon_bound), which also serves as the default value for `distance tolerance`, can lead to ambiguous classification and will result in a validation error.

 Since MDD effectively ignores the Phred encoded quality scores, it may be consulting extremely unreliable base calls.
 To mitigate that effect you may set the `quality masking threshold` attribute, which is a lower bound on the permissible base calling quality.
 Observed bases with quality lower than this threshold will be considered as **N** by the minimum distance decoder. `quality masking threshold` defaults to **0** which effectively disables quality masking.

-## The `multiplex` directive
+## The `sample` directive

-A single closed class decoder can be declared in the `multiplex` directive.
-When decoding multiplex barcodes Pheniqs will write the nucleotide barcode sequence to the [BC](glossary#bc_auxiliary_tag) SAM auxiliary tag, the corresponding Phred encoded quality sequence to the [QT](glossary#qt_auxiliary_tag) tag and, when decoding with PAMLD, the decoding error probability to the [XB](glossary#xb_auxiliary_tag) tag.
-Pheniqs classifies the read to a read group by populating the [RG](glossary#rg_auxiliary_tag) SAM auxiliary tag, which is a reference to the **ID** attribute of a read group declared in the SAM header.
+The `sample` directive is an array of sample decoders.
+When decoding sample barcodes Pheniqs will write the nucleotide barcode sequence to the [BC](glossary#bc_auxiliary_tag) SAM auxiliary tag and the corresponding Phred encoded quality sequence to the [QT](glossary#qt_auxiliary_tag) tag.
+When decoding with PAMLD, the decoding error probability to the [XB](glossary#xb_auxiliary_tag) tag.
+Sample barcodes classify the read to a read group by populating the [RG](glossary#rg_auxiliary_tag) SAM auxiliary tag, which is a reference to the **ID** attribute of a read group declared in the SAM header.

 >```json
 {